Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

   '1215720411788382210'
   '1215724301065891841'
   '1215727546387648517'
+  '1215727547780096000'
+  '1215731319973523456'
-) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^
+) tweets=meta.tweets className="collapse" }} }!}</div><!--]-->^^^

-Social Dysphoria is centered in the way the outside world perceives you and how others address you.
-All social gender dysphoria orbit around one central concept: Am I Seen As My Gender?
+All social gender dysphoria orbit around one central concept: What Gender do people believe me to be?
+Social Dysphoria is about how the outside world perceives you, how others address you, and how you are expected to address them.
+This applies differently prior to the trans person becoming self-aware of their own gender, versus how Social Dysphoria is experienced after a trans awakening (cracking one's shell).

+While still in the dark, the only awareness is that something seems off about the way you interact with your interactions with other people.
+People of your assigned gender seem to interact with each other in ways that do not feel natural to you.
+Their behaviors and mannerisms feel strange and surprising, where interactions with individuals of your true gender feel easier.
+You relate to people closer to your own truth.

+For example, an AMAB trans person may find themselves very uncomfortable in groups of men.
+They may feel out of place and struggle to fit in among their male peers.
+Masculine social interactions don't come naturally to them, and trying to emulate their male friends feels awkward.
+They may feel themselves drawn more to friendships with women, but become frustrated at the social and heterosexual dynamics that come into play between men and women, preventing them from forming platonic relationships.

-For binary trans people this often is about being seen as your true gender, be in male or female.
-For some non-binary people this may be about not being seen as either male or female, or causing gender confusion.
-In all cases, however, social dysphoria comes in to play when you are incorrectly perceived as the gender you were assigned at birth, and treated as such. *Note, some genderqueer people have no social dysphoria, as they do not care what gender they are perceived as or what pronouns are used for them.*
+This feeling of wrongness intensifies as the person becomes more and more aware of their own incongruence, and upon realizing who they really are it takes on a new shape.
+For binary trans people this often may be about the intense need to be seen as your true gender, be it male or female.
+Some non-binary people experience this more as euphoria at being seen as neither male or female and thus only being referred to in ungendered ways, or from being read as different genders by different people in the same setting.
+Some experience intense euphoria when people are incapable of reading their gender and become confused.

 Social dysphoria is where pronouns and misgendering comes in to play; being addressed with a gendered pronoun such as she, he, him, or her which is not the pronoun that aligns with our gender is extremely discomforting.
 Granted, this is true for *all* people, including cisgender people, but where a cis person will be insulted by being misgendered, a trans person will feel hurt.
 It's like nails on a chalkboard, or steelwool across skin.
 Hearing the wrong pronoun is a reminder that the person you are talking to does not recognize you for the gender that you are.